visionquilt.org

 Karen Fee is the Director of Development at Lighthouse Community Public Schools in Oakland, CA. where she raises funds to provide educational resources for students in East Oakland.
 She taught elementary school in Louisiana as a Teach For America Corps member in the early ‘90s and continued to teach in East Palo Alto before raising her family in Oakland.
 A proud member of Moms Demand Action, Karen looks to the work of Vision Quilt as an important part of the multifaceted approach necessary to stop gun violence.

-Michelle La Place-Watts, MA, LMFT
+Michelle La Place-Watts

 Michelle is a culturally relevant trauma therapist who believes the etiology of trauma is rooted in systems of oppression.
 She is the Mental Health & Violence Prevention Program Manager for Catholic Charities East Bay, where she oversees the Path Two program.
 She works with parents and children to strengthen families, and help children stay safely with their families in their home.
 Michelle also serves as Program Manager for Experience Hope Oakland, operating three-school based programs in Oakland and San Leandro, and focused on youth empowerment and self-advocacy.
 As a clinician Catholic Charities, she works with surviving families in the Homicide Unit, Crisis, Response, and Support Network.
 Michelle is a Licensed Marriage and Family Therapist, and she received her Master’s in Counseling Psychology from Saint Mary's College of California.